elastic/elasticsearch/BUILDING.md

 flat directory repositories cannot be used to override artifacts with real meta-data from other repositories declared in the build.
 For example, if Gradle finds only `jmxri-1.2.1.jar` in a flat directory repository, but `jmxri-1.2.1.pom` in another repository that supports meta-data, it will use the second repository to provide the module.
-Therefore it is recommended to declare a version that is not resolveable from public repositories we use (e.g. maven central)
+Therefore, it is recommended to declare a version that is not resolvable from public repositories we use (e.g. maven central)
 ---